 Cotonou, the largest city and economic centre, still displays its colonial heritage.
-The city has its own Boul' Mich (Boulevard Saint-Michel) and it is not uncommon to see Beninois locals walking around, baguette tucked under one arm and a French newspaper clutched under the other.
+The city has its own Boul' Mich (Boulevard Saint-Michel) and it is quite common to see Beninois locals walking around, baguette tucked under one arm and a French newspaper clutched under the other.

 The northwest region of the country is wild and beautiful, ruled by the Atakora Mountains towering as high as 3,000 feet (914 metres) and offering wonderful hiking opportunities.
 The two main tourist attractions are the wildlife reserves, Pendjari National Park and 'W' National Park.
 These are considered among the best in West Africa for wildlife viewing.